 A car accident can be a life-changing event.
-A brain or spinal injury can have long-lasting repercussions, and fatal collisions have risen steadily since 2011.
+A brain injury or spinal cord injury caused by a tragic accident can have long-lasting repercussions, and fatal collisions have risen steadily since 2011.
 While it’s easy to let your attention lapse when driving, heeding the road ahead can keep you safe.
 Here’s how to prevent car accidents before they occur.

 How To Prevent Car Accidents Using Simple Precautions

 Many of the best ways to stop an unfortunate incident are widely published in driver’s manuals and education courses.
 Still, many motorists find themselves forgetting or ignoring these simple safeguards.

 Drivers make mistakes.
 People drive drunk, text on the road, and fail to pay attention.
 Unfortunately, you can only control your own behavior.
 Always make sure other vehicles are going to do what you expect them to.
 Don’t assume, for example, that someone is going to stop at a stop sign.
 Watch them slow to a stop before you ride into the intersection.

 You might be amazed how quickly you can end up bumper-to-bumper with the person ahead of you after an unexpected event.
 To counter this danger, give yourself plenty of space to notice and react to the unexpected.
 Always stay at least three seconds behind the driver in front of you.
 In inclement conditions, you should keep four or five seconds back.

 How To Prevent Car Accidents Caused by Recklessness

 A startling percentage of accidents are caused by negligent behavior.
 Besides simply paying attention, avoiding negative temptations can help you stay safe.